noopkat/oled-js/README.md

 ### drawQRCode
 Draws a QR code with a frame around it on the display.
-Needs the optional dependency `qrlite` to be installed for generating the QR code as a bitmap.
-In testing only the error correction level "Q" produces working QR codes and only strings are accepted as data for the QR code.
+Needs the optional dependency `qr-image` to be installed for generating the QR code as a bitmap.
+Only strings are accepted as data for the QR code.

 Arguments:
 + int **x** - x of QR code (including margin)